-- 6-voice polyphonic analog synthesizer with split/layer capability - 5-octave, velocity-sensitive keyboard with duophonic aftertouch and adjustable curves - Continuous deep/subtle sound transformations through a global morphing feature - Poly, Mono, and Unison modes with selectable voice allocation - Chord memory mode for triggering a chord from a single note - · Polyphonic sequencer and arpeggiator onboard - Motion recorder captures the movement of one control for one-shot or looped plauback - · Mixer section can route oscillators and noise generator through one or both filters - Portamento/Glide with continuous and chromatic options - Built-in digital effects: Chorus, Phaser, Flangers, Ensemble, Ring Mod, Distortions, Delay, and Reverb - Effects can be used as insert or send effects, or bypassed for a pure analog signal path - · Eight EQ presets - Two independent displays provide real-time feedback on edits to envelopes, filter curves, and many other parameters - 768 patch memories, arranged in 8 banks of 96 - Snapshot: preserve up to 5 edits in progress, with instant recall - A potentially infinite number of patches can be imported/exported with the PolyBrute Connect
+- 12-voice polyphonic analog synthesizer with split/layer capability - 5-octave, velocity-sensitive, FullTouch MPE technology keyboard with adjustable curves - Continuous deep/subtle sound transformations through a global morphing feature - Poly, Mono, and Unison modes with selectable voice allocation - Multiple aftertouch modes for new ways to play and articulate melodies and harmonies - Chord memory mode for triggering a chord from a single note - Support for MPE (MIDI Polyphonic Expression) - Polyphonic sequencer and arpeggiator onboard - Motion recorder captures the movement of one control for one-shot or looped playback - Mixer section can route oscillators and noise generator through one or both filters - Portamento/Glide with continuous and chromatic options - Built-in digital effects menu: 15 different types including chorus, phaser, flanger, ring mod, bitcrusher, downsampler, distortions... - Dedicated digital delay and digital reverb - Effects can be used as insert or send effects (with user-configurable ordering), or bypassed for a pure analog signal path - Eight EQ presets - Multiple stereo voicing modes for wide and animated soundstaging - Two independent displays provide real-time feedback on edits to envelopes, filter curves, and many other parameters - 768 preset memories, including 480 already designed presets.
+Theses presets are arranged in 8 banks of 96 - Snapshot: preserve up to 5 edits in progress, with instant recall - A potentially infinite number of patches can be imported/exported with the PolyBrute Connect